PCI Compliance Explainers:

 - Credit card hijacking – attacks redirect customers to a fake shopping cart, hijack their session, or use other means to compromise credit card data.

-Any e-comerce organization’s security strategy requires a continuous effort to ensure compliance.
+Any e-commerce organization’s security strategy requires a continuous effort to ensure compliance.
 Compliance with PCI affects not only merchants but also universities, banks, municipalities, or in fact any organization from the public or private sector that handles credit card data.
 Since early 2019, this includes software developers that design software or web applications that accept credit card payments.

 What Happens If You’re Not PCI Compliant?